-Last updated on October 3rd, 2017
+Last updated on April 29th, 2019

-You have finally made it to the last stage of the naturalization process.
+Congratulations!
+You finally made it to the last stage of the naturalization process.
 You’ve gotten your notice about your upcoming oath ceremony, but you may have one important question that USCIS has failed to answer:

 For instance, the fire code may limit the number of people allowed in the room.
 If the number of people taking the oath is close to the maximum number of people allowed in the room, then your guest may not be allowed into the ceremony.
 They will have to wait outside, or watch the ceremony via a broadcast if one is available.

 So, who should you choose to invite to your U.S. citizenship oath ceremony?

 Generally speaking, anyone can come to your U.S. citizenship oath ceremony: family, friends, children, and even complete strangers.
 While I wouldn’t advise inviting strangers off the street, it is your big day; celebrate with whomever you want.

 There are, however, some considerations you will want to take into account when choosing who to invite.